guillaume-tritsch/Workshop-EstAlgo/README.md

 2. Extracting colors from pictures using the **Picsum API**.
 3. Deriving colors from movie posters using the **OMDb API**.

-> The second palette display (gradient) does not work properly on this browser.
+> The second palette display (gradient) does not work properly on Safari.

 ## Features